disraptor/disraptor.github.io/docs/setup-a-discourse-development-environment-ubuntu.md

    cd discourse/plugins
    ln -s ../../disraptor disraptor
    ```
-5. Boot up the development container
+5. Boot up the development container.
+Keep an eye on the terminal.
+It will try to create an account for the forums for you and will ask for E-Mail and password.
    ```sh
    cd  ..
    d/boot_dev --init